PawseySC/singularity-containers/_episodes/11-containers-intro.md

 ### Containers vs Virtual Machines

+A container is an entity providing an isolated software environment (or filesystem) for an application and its dependencies.

 If you have already used a Virtual Machine, or VM, you're actually already familiar with some of the concepts of a container.

 <!-- ![Containers vs. VMs]({{ page.root }}/fig/container_vs_vm.png) -->
 <img src="{{ page.root }}/fig/container_vs_vm.png" alt="Containers vs. VMs" width="619" height="331"/>

 The key difference here is that VMs virtualise **hardware** while containers virtualise **operating systems**.
-There are other differences (and benefits):
+There are other differences (and benefits), in particular containers are:

-* Containers are lighter weight (less CPU and memory usage, faster start-up times)
+* lighter weight to run (less CPU and memory usage, faster start-up times)

-* More portable
+* smaller in size (thus easier to transfer and share)

-* Modular (possible to combine multiple containers that work together)
+* modular (possible to combine multiple containers that work together)

 ### Containers and your workflow